 86.000 were doing so as part-timers!

-There are plenty of successful women that it truly doesn’t make sense anymore to focus on the roadblocks.
+There are plenty of successful women and it truly doesn’t make sense anymore to focus on the roadblocks.

 In the words of Barbara Stanny: